 The Laboratory also participates in and hosts various outreach events throughout the year such as festivals, workshops, BNL's Earth Day celebration, the World Science Festival, the City of Science, the New York City Maker Faire, and the Port Jefferson Mini-Maker Faire.
-Brown bag lunch meetings for employees are held periodically and cover topics of interest, including project updates, newly proposed initiatives, wildlife management concerns, and employee benefits information.
+Brown bag lunch meetings for employees are held periodically and cover topics of interest, including project updates, newly proposed initiatives, wildlife management concerns, updates regarding COVID-19, and employee benefits information.
+However, these types of outreach events were limited in 2021 due to the COVID-19 pandemic.